dahiy-bytes-github/globe-trans-truck-mgmt/README.md

 ---

+## Usage
+### Running the Application
+- Open `http://localhost:3000/` in a browser.
+- Register/Login as a user.
+- Admins has full control of the application , while fleet Managers can view assignments.

 ## **Future Improvements**
 - Add real-time tracking of truck locations using a map API.
 - Implement WebSocket or Server-Sent Events (SSE) for live updates.